Anesthesia

 This is one of the reasons the room may look busier than you expected even when everything is going normally.
 Preparation and monitoring take up physical space and human attention.
 A quiet room is not the same as a room where nothing is happening.

-If you walk into the operating room and see several people, multiple monitors, equipment on carts, and a level of organization that feels like a lot — that is the safety system being visible.
+If you walk into the operating room and see several team members, multiple monitors, equipment on carts, and a level of organization that feels like a lot — that is the safety system being visible.

 Every person in the room has a specific role.
 Every monitor is tracking something.
 Every piece of equipment is there because someone decided it should be within arm's reach if needed.
 The activity you see is not chaos.
 It's coordination.